Skip to main content

 Myth #1: "GLP-1 medications are just for vanity weight loss"

-The Science: The FDA specifically approved these medications for individuals with:
+The Science: The FDA approved GLP-1 medications (as brand-name finished drug products) for individuals with:

 • BMI ≥30 (obesity), OR